faucetsdn/poseidon/README.md

 BCF is now configured and ready for use with Poseidon, continue on to the [Starting Poseidon using Vent](#starting-poseidon-using-vent) section.

 #### FAUCET Configuration
+Poseidon requires at least FAUCET version 1.8.6 or higher.

 Unless Poseidon and FAUCET are running on the same host, Poseidon will connect to FAUCET using SSH.
 So you'll need to create an account that can SSH to the machine running FAUCET and that has rights to modify the configuration file `faucet.yaml` (currently Poseidon expects it to be in the default `/etc/faucet/faucet.yaml` location and `dps` must all be defined in this file for Poseidon to update the network posture correctly).
 The easiest way to set these values so that Poseidon can use them is in environment variables like so (assuming the controller is running at `192.168.1.10`):

 ```